Saint Ignatius Church (San Francisco)

-Saint Ignatius Church is a church on the campus of the University of San Francisco in San Francisco, California.
-The church serves a parish of the Catholic Archdiocese of San Francisco and is the university's chapel.
+Saint Ignatius Church is on the campus of the University of San Francisco (USF) in San Francisco, California.
+The church serves a parish of the Archdiocese of San Francisco and is the university's chapels.
 Saint Ignatius Church is staffed by priests of the Society of Jesus and is dedicated to the Society's founder, Ignatius of Loyola.

 Description

 The present Saint Ignatius Church is the fifth such church to be built in San Francisco.
-Its history runs parallel to that of USF: the very first Saint Ignatius was built in 1855 as a small wood-frame church beside a schoolhouse that became Saint Ignatius Academy, USF's predecessor.
+Its history runs parallel to that of USF and St. Ignatius College Prep: the very first Saint Ignatius was built in 1855 as a small wood-frame church beside a schoolhouse that became Saint Ignatius Academy, USF's predecessor.
 The Market Street location was later rebuilt as a larger brick church which attracted many of San Francisco's Catholics away from established parishes.
 This led to a dispute between Saint Ignatius' first pastor, Father Anthony Maraschi, S.J. and Archbishop Joseph Alemany which resulted in the archdiocese stripping Saint Ignatius of its parish status in 1863.

 The third Saint Ignatius Church was built, along with Saint Ignatius College, in 1880.
 The church and college moved from Market Street to the corner of Hayes Street and Van Ness Avenue, on a site now occupied by the Davies Symphony Hall.
 Compared to the first two churches, the third church could accommodate 4,000 worshippers and was arguably the grandest.
 However, the third church and college only lasted 25 years as both were destroyed in the 1906 earthquake and fire.